peter88213/zim2obsidian/README.md

 ```
 zim2obsidian.py [-h] [-b]

-Convert Zim Markdown export to Obsidian

 options:
   -h, --help   show a help message and exit
   -b, --backticks  verbatim blocks and inline code are marked with backticks
 ```

 ### The "backticks" option explained

 *Zim* exports "verbatim" blocks indented with tabs.
-By default, *zim2obsidian.py" encloses such blocks with three backticks, so that *Obsidian* recognizes them as code blocks.
+By default, *zim2obsidian.py* encloses such blocks with three backticks, so that *Obsidian* recognizes them as code blocks.
 Inline code markup is not supported by regular *Zim*.